The Last Spritz

 Where is the best place to buy cheap cologne?

 Discount retailers like TJ Maxx, Marshalls, and Burlington often carry designer fragrances at 40-60% off retail.
-Online, FragranceNet and FragranceX regularly discount to below $50 for bottles that retail much higher.
-Amazon can work for popular bottles but verify seller reputation.
-Never pay department store full retail for anything on this list.
+Online, FragranceNet regularly discounts well below $50 for bottles that retail much higher; Amazon works for popular bottles if you check the seller.
+Never pay department-store full retail for anything on this list.

 Related guides